EngineeringLast Updated Jan 20, 202611 min read

 • Larger digital footprint: Cross-platform apps are usually larger.
 You need to pay attention to the mobile optimization options available.

 • Lower performance: Cross-platform frameworks usually bundle a custom runtime to run your app.
 It is responsible for communicating with platform-specific services.
 This adds another layer of computation, which can lead to lower performance.
+However, modern frameworks like Flutter (with Impeller) and React Native (with Fabric architecture) have significantly closed this gap.

 • Delayed platform features: New SDK releases typically include new features and updates.
 With cross-platform frameworks, you have to wait for a separate update to access these newer features.